exclipy/pdata/README.md

 Basic usage
 -----------
-Here's a demo of what you can do with a HashMap:
+Here's a demo of what you can do with a PHashMap:

-    ghci> :m + Data.HashMap
+    ghci> :m + Data.PHashMap
     ghci> empty Data.HashTable.hashString
-            -- an empty HashMap (requires a key hash function) fromList hashFn []
+            -- an empty PHashMap (requires a key hash function) fromList hashFn []

     ghci> insert "foo" 1 it